stat133-sp19/hw-stat133-yipszeka/workout03/binomial/README.md

 Overview
 --------

-`binomial` is a minimal R package that provides functions to calculate the binomial probabilities and other properties,for example, cumulative probability functions, probability density functions, means, variances, kurtosis, and meansurements of the variable.
+"binomial" is a package that provides functions to calculate the binomial probability distribution functions

- `bin_choose` is a function that computes the number of success in given trials
+### `bin_choose` is a function that computes the number of success in given trials

-`bin_probability` is a function that computes the probability of getting successes in given trials.
+### `bin_probability` is a function that computes the probability of getting successes in given trials.

-`bin_distribution` is a function that computes the probability distribution.
+### `bin_distribution` is a function that computes the probability distribution.

-`bin_cumulative` is a function that computes the cumulative distribution.
+### `bin_cumulative` is a function that computes the cumulative distribution.

- `bin_variable` is a function that computes the measurement of the variables.
+### `bin_variable` is a function that computes the measurement of the variables.

 Motivation
 ----------